CrewSX/pumpfun-bubblemap-bypass-bundler/README.md

 3. Select a client, i.e. axios, and `cd` into that example.
 Add your private key for the account making payments into the `.env` file, and then run `pnpm dev` in that directory.

 You should see activities in the client terminal, which will display a weather report.

+### Solana Examples

+1. Navigate to `examples/solana/`
+2. Install dependencies: `npm install`
+3. Setup wallets:
+   - Create `server-wallet.json` for the server (recipient)
+   - Create `client-wallet.json` for the client (payer)
+   - Fund client wallet with SOL and USDC on devnet
+4. Run server: `npm run server`
+5. In another terminal, run client: `npm run client`

+The client will pay the server in USDC to access premium content.
+Transaction details will be displayed with Solana Explorer links.

 ## Running tests